Not sure how to face your class after the election? Teaching controversial topics with three simple tools

 I think too often we failed to focus on skills that our kids need to support a vibrant, inclusive, open, accessible, and empathetic democracy.
 Too often we concentrate on producing great test takers but not on creating citizens that can listen to others, evaluate arguments, use evidence to make claims, and respect differing viewpoints.
 Citizens who see the value of diversity, of openness to others, of being part of something bigger than themselves.
 Citizens who can exchange honest, well-reasoned views on controversial topics.

-Our country (and world) needs as many open-minded people as possible who are able to work with others, able see divergent and different viewpoints, and who can develop solutions to urgent problems.
+Our country (and world) needs as many open-minded people as possible who are able to work with others, able to see divergent and different viewpoints, and who can develop solutions to urgent problems.
 And what better place for students to learn these skills?
 Who else is better at teaching them than us?

 During an interview titled Politics in the Classroom.
 How Much is Too Much? on NPR, Paula McAvoy, author of The Political Classroom and director of the Center for Ethics and Education at the University of Wisconsin-Madison, asks:

 How political do we want students to be?
 That’s really a question that a lot of communities struggle with and a lot of teachers struggle with.
 And the point of the book is to say that, in general, to be able to talk about politics is a skill that people need to learn.